 A fainting couch is a piece of furniture that was popular in the homes of the Victorian era and was in the classroom and was primarily intended for ladies.
 The Victorian era lasted the duration of the reign of Queen Victoria of the United Kingdom from 1837-1901.

-12 Photos Gallery of: Definition of a Fainting Couch
+12 Picture Gallery: Definition of a Fainting Couch

 The fainting couch has legs, an arm, allowing easy access and a full or partial back.
 The hallmark of the furniture is that one side is tilted up, which allows a woman lying down.